lucasdietrich/AVRTOS/readme.md

 Inspiration in the naming comes greatly from the project [Zephyr RTOS](https://github.com/zephyrproject-rtos/zephyr), as well as some paradigms and concepts regarding multithreading : [Zephyr : Threads](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html).
 However be carefull, many behavior are different from the ones from Zephyr RTOS !
-For example, regarding mutexes, AVRTOS kernel doesn't check if the thread releasing a mutex actually owns it, moreover it's possible to release a mutex from an interrupt routine routine while this is not the case in Zephyr.
+For example, regarding mutexes, AVRTOS kernel doesn't check if the thread releasing a mutex actually owns it, moreover it's possible to unlock a mutex from an interrupt routine routine while this is not the case in Zephyr.

 From Zephyr RTOS documentation `k_mutex_unlock` :